Unit | Content |

 Assessment: Learning is assessed formatively through the use of student booklets, and summatively in an assessment at the beginning of Term 6, which is completed independently in exam-style conditions. |

-Unit 5 | The unit explores the concept of slavery.
+The unit explores the concept of slavery.
 Students consider different aspects of the transatlantic slave trade, including the Middle Passage, life on plantations, and acts of resistance and rebellion by enslaved peoples.
 They analyse different individuals’ contributions to the abolition of the transatlantic slave trade.
 Students create a museum display to teach others about the transatlantic slave trade.
-The unit builds on the earlier Year 8 unit on the discovery of the New World, and develops students' understanding of the British empire.
+The unit builds on the earlier Year 8 unit on European contact with the Americas, and develops students' understanding of the British empire.
 The unit additionally provides context for later work on the Civil Rights Movement.
 Key knowledge developed:

 Key skills developed: